 We’re amazed to hear pet birds ask for crackers, but in the wild, parrots have elaborate ways of communicating with their own giant flocks.
 Timothy F. Wright, co-author of the book Parrots of the Wild: A Natural History of the World’s Most Captivating Birds, found that separate populations of the yellow-naped Amazon parrots he’d been studying in Costa Rica call out in different dialects that stay the same within each group over decades.
 Young birds can learn multiple dialects and communicate across groups.
 These are the hilarious bird photos you won’t want to miss.

 Parrots can mimic us because they’re good at copying one another

 In the wild, parrots squawk at each other constantly, updating one another on where the best seeds are and which direction to search next for food.
 Wright told the New York Times that it’s very rare for the birds to mimic the sounds made by animals from other species in the wild.
 But in captivity, they’re doing their best to fit in and communicate with their human flock.
-Check out these 5 things your macaw wants you to know.

 Parrots can do more than talk

 Alex the African Grey parrot was famous for learning to say more than 100 words to accurately describe objects, actions, and colors.
 He was trained by Harvard researcher Irene Pepperberg starting in 1977 until he died in 2007, and it was clear that he wasn’t just mimicking words back to her: Pepperberg wrote in her 2008 book Alex & Me that the bird learned fairly early on to say “no” when he didn’t want to cooperate with training.
 Eventually (despite his occasional irritation with the process), he learned to count to six and understood the concepts of bigger and smaller and same and different.
 These are the world’s smartest animals.